katrinafyi/comp4403-notes/Static Semantics.md

 # PL0 Static Semantics Cheat Sheet

 A quick reference on static semantics of the PL0 programming language.
-This is meant to be read alongside PL0-SSemantics.pdf.
+This is meant to be read alongside `PL0-SSemantics.pdf`.
+Written by Kenton Lam.

 ## Abstract Syntax